Join in the conversation:

 Ian is not very good with remembering dates like birthdays, anniversaries, etc and it never bothered me, but I sometimes wonder if my mother’s death was the one date he would remember and dread all year long, not just because he loved her too, but because of my behaviour whenever the month of October would approach us.

 Around the time of my mom’s death, I would become impossible to live with.
 I would go off on him for no reason.
 He was never a man who would really fight back, he would allow me to blow off steam, and then he would just turn and walk away.
-Of course, this made it worse, and it would all escalate until he could not take it anymore and would fight back and then I, the poor victim, would start crying.
+Of course, this made it worse, and it would all escalate until he could not take it anymore and would fight back, and then I, the poor victim, would start crying.
 I must also admit that I knew just how far to push him; he was such a patient man with me.
-He had a tell, where I knew his patience was running thin, and that was when he looked at me when I could see the skin around his lips turning white, and he would ask the question, “Are you done?”
+He was such a patient man with me, but I could tell when I knew his patience was running thin, and that was when he looked at me when I could see the skin around his lips turning white, and he would ask the question, “Are you done?”
 That was my cue to stop my nonsense.
 He would never have gotten physical with me; I knew that for sure.
 I mean, he never even swore at me when we were arguing.
 Hahaha, okay, you are right, let’s be real, I mean, while "I" was arguing.
 Most of the time, it was just a monologue.

 The one good thing about these annual arguments was that the crying at least was an outlet, and then for the other 11 months of the year, we would not fight again.
 Sure, we would disagree on things, but it was always lighthearted and quickly diffused, and we never ever went to bed angry with each other.
 Then the tension and anger in me would start building again for the next 11 months.